New Law Clarifies and Expands CARES Act Employee Retention Credit

 On December 27, 2020, President Donald Trump signed into law the $900 billion COVID-19 relief bill passed by Congress on December 21, 2020.
 The legislation (Consolidated Appropriations Act, 2021), adds $300 to extended weekly unemployment benefits and provides more than $300 billion in aid for small businesses.

-One provision permits employers to claim the Employee Retention Tax Credit (ERTC) of up to $5,000 per employee even if the business received a PPP Loan.
-The payroll tax credit is equal to 50 percent of the first $10,000 of wages paid per quarter to each employee after March 12, 2020, and before January 1, 2021.
-For wages paid between January 1, 2021, and before July 1, 2021, the credit is increased from 50 percent to 70 percent of qualified wages.
+One provision permits employers to retroactively claim the Employee Retention Tax Credit (ERTC) for 2020 even if the business received a PPP Loan.
+The payroll tax credit for 2020 is equal to 50 percent of qualified wages paid to each employee after March 12, 2020, and before January 1, 2021; qualified wages are limited to $10,000 per employee, effectively capping the 2020 credit at $5,000 per employee.
+The Act also extends and expands the credit for 2021, allowing employers to claim the credit for wages paid between January 1, 2021, and before July 1, 2021.
+The 2021 credit was expanded by not only increasing it from 50 percent to 70 percent of qualified wages, but it can also be claimed per quarter, resulting in a potential credit of $7,000 per employee, per quarter ($14,000 for Q1-Q2 of 2021).

 Wages paid with PPP funds or other subsidies would not count toward this valuable credit.
 Previously, businesses that received the PPP loan were not eligible for the ERTC.